scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/dax.rst

     ScyllaDB’s cache is constantly adapting to access patterns.
 Since it’s local to the node and shard, latency stays consistent, even on cache misses.
 There’s no separate tier to worry about, and no manual cluster resizing.
 Just fast reads.

     DAX can be extremely fast when it’s hot but that’s assuming:

-	* The item is in cache,
+    * The item is in cache.
-	* The DAX cluster is warm,
+    * The DAX cluster is warm.
-	* There’s no failover or rebalancing event,
+    * There’s no failover or rebalancing event.
     * Your app tolerates stale reads.

     When DAX is cold or the data changes often, hit rates drop and latency jumps as it hits the base table.
 You’re also subject to DAX cluster sizing.
 Under-provision and it bottlenecks.
 Over-provision and you’re wasting money.

 #.
 Cost, Lock-in, and Flexibility.
     ScyllaDB’s row cache is included with no separate charge.
-You’re not locked to AWS.
+You’re not locked in to AWS.

     DAX adds cost per node-hour and doesn’t scale down automatically.
 You pay for provisioned nodes 24/7.
 With high availability you’re running at least three nodes across AZs.
 Combine that with DynamoDB’s table costs and transfer fees, and your caching bill quickly adds up.